ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-000/index.md

   - Motivational
   - SocialMedia
 ---
 I started my motivational posts based on the concept of the fortune cookie.
-As I continued to evolve the concept, it grew into what is now known as “Vitamin G;” or tiny bits of motivational wisdom and encouragement from my own experiences.
+As I continued to evolve the concept, it grew into what is now known as “Vitamin G;” or tiny doses of a motivational vitamin (wisdom and encouragement) from my own experiences.

 In an effort to live on and with purpose, I began to document many of the thoughts that motivate me.
 It began on Twitter and became an important part of all the social media platforms I engage on.
 As my friends and followers began to respond to my encouragement, I soon realized the impact these statements were making on other people and not just on myself.